TodePond/DreamBerd/README.md

 goo(age == x)! // false
 ```

-To keep things simple and fun, Baby Mode supports a limited set of DreamBerd's functions, mainly:
+To keep things simple and fun, Baby Mode supports a limited set of DreamBerd's functions

-- Constant declaration
-- Print
-- Built-in Grammarly
-- Voice Memo as Comment

 ## Grammarly